tobiasbiegert/potential-crps/wb2/README.md

-# WeatherBench 2
+# WeatherBench 2 Analysis

-This directory contains code for analyzing and comparing different WeatherBench2 forecast models using PC and PCS.
+This directory contains code for analyzing and comparing different WeatherBench 2 forecast models using PC and PCS.

 ## Prerequisites